Plumbing Backflow Prevention: Riverside, CA

-For backflow prevention in Riverside, the local details decide which parts actually last.
-Set in California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun — homes here contend with hard, mineral-heavy water that scales pipes and water heaters and long dry spells that shift soil and crack buried pipe, so we spec corrosion- and climate-rated pipe, fittings, and water heaters rather than whatever's cheapest on the shelf.
+In Riverside, good backflow prevention starts from local conditions, not a national spec sheet.
+Set in California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun — homes here contend with hard, mineral-heavy water that scales pipes and water heaters and long dry spells that shift soil and crack buried pipe, so we spec corrosion- and climate-rated pipe, fittings, and fixtures rather than whatever's cheapest on the shelf.
 The failures we see most around Riverside County are low water pressure from scaled supply lines and failing water heaters past their 10–12 year life, and our backflow prevention trucks are stocked for them.
-With 57% of local homes built before 1980, original galvanized pipe and aging water heaters past their service life are common — we size every fix to the system in front of us.
+With 57% of local homes built before 1980, original galvanized pipe and aging fixtures past their service life are common — we size every fix to the system in front of us.

-Riverside sits in California's Mediterranean climate region, which brings a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
-For a home's plumbing that means contending with hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — so we spec corrosion- and freeze-rated pipe, fittings, and water heaters to match the local climate.
+Riverside's climate story is California's Mediterranean climate region — a mild Mediterranean climate of warm, dry summers and gentle, damp winters, with low annual rainfall and abundant sun.
+On a home's plumbing that translates to hard, mineral-heavy water that scales pipes and water heaters, long dry spells that shift soil and crack buried pipe, and intense afternoon UV that degrades exposed PVC and hose bibs — which is why we spec corrosion- and freeze-rated pipe, fittings, and equipment for the local climate.

-The plumbing failures we see most in Riverside homes are low water pressure from scaled supply lines, failing water heaters past their 10–12 year life, and dripping faucets and worn fixture cartridges.
-It's not random — 40 days above 90°F push water heaters and expansion tanks to their limit, 57% of local homes predate 1980 (median build year 1976), so many still run original galvanized steel or polybutylene pipe and 15-year-old water heaters well past their life, and 64% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
-That's the exact wear and corrosion our Riverside trucks carry parts for, fixed in a single visit.
+Ask what breaks most in Riverside homes and the answer is low water pressure from scaled supply lines, failing water heaters past their 10–12 year life, and dripping faucets and worn fixture cartridges.
+None of it is coincidence — 40 days above 90°F push water heaters and expansion tanks to their limit, 57% of local homes predate 1980 (median build year 1976), so many still run original galvanized steel or polybutylene pipe and fixtures well past their service life, and 64% are detached houses with their own service lateral, water heater, and outdoor spigots to maintain.
+We stock every Riverside truck for precisely this corrosion and wear, and fix it in a single visit.

 Your annual backflow test is due